KseniiaRyuma/HCM_to_EBS_integration/oic300b.md

 	  <tr><td>P_BUSINESS_GROUP_ID</td><td>202</td></tr>
 	</table>

-- The variables bellow will require to find corresponding values from the left side of mapping (those values are coming from HCM for each employee)
+- The variables below are required to find corresponding values from the left side of mapping (those values are coming from HCM for each employee)

 	<table border=2, border-width=2>
 	  <tr>